Transformation Double Categories Associated to 2-Group Actions: Introduction

-Symmetry is a fundamental notion both in mathematics and in physics.
 The usual mathematical representation of symmetry is as a \textit{group action} on a set, or perhaps on a manifold, vector space, or whatever sort of structure is of interest.
-Both the groups and the objects on which they act may have various sorts of structure - one may be interested in algebraic groups, or Lie groups, for example.
-In particular, symmetry in this sense is described by the action of a \textit{group object} in an appropriate category: an object equipped with the structure maps, such as the multiplication map $m : G \times G \ra G$, satisfying the axioms which define a group.
+Not only the objects on which the groups act, but also the groups themselves may have various sorts of structure - one may be interested in algebraic groups, or Lie groups, for example.
+In particular, symmetry in this sense is described by the action of a \textit{group object} in an appropriate category: an object in the category equipped with structure maps, such as the multiplication map $m : G \times G \ra G$, satisfying the axioms which define a group.

 Even superficially very different constructions, such as quantum groups, fit this pattern to some extent.
-This is a rather broad concept with many variations, but the starting point is the idea of a Hopf algebra, a bialgebra with a certain structure.
+A quantum group is a rather broad concept with many variations, but the starting point is the idea of a Hopf algebra, a bialgebra with a certain structure.
 Quantum groups play a role in describing symmetry in noncommutative geometry and other algebraic settings.
 Hopf algebras may be seen as group objects in $\cat{Alg}^{op}$, the opposite category of some category of algebras.
 (Which category of algebras depends on the context within noncommutative geometry).